I suppose technically this title is a contradiction, as no animal that is extinct can be dangerous as they are well. Extinct!

 Still many of these creatures were truly spectacular animals and far more deadly than famous modern predators, and in this article I am going to run down what I feel would have been the most dangerous extinct animals.

 This is not going to be in any order as it all depends on where you are as to which would be more deadly.
-On the land for instance a sea monster isn’t going to be very scary.
-Thus this just an over view of scary monsters from the past rather than a list.

 A prehistoric Shark that was identical to the modern Great White except that it was possibly 60 feet long (over twice the size of a modern Orca) and close to 65 short tons in weight.